radgrad/docusaurus2/docs/devops/deployment/meteor-hero.md

  * Sign up for a free account or log in.
  * Select 'Create a new cluster'
  * Select the free cluster option.
 Your first one will be free
  * You will be prompted to select your hosting provider and a few other settings.
-The defuault ones are fine for this.
+The default ones are fine for this.
 Click "Create Cluster" at the bottom of the page.
 It will take a few minutes to deploy
  * Your home page will display your new cluster.
 Click Connect
- * Select *Connect with app*
+ * Select "Connect with app*
  * Copy the connection string and save it somewhere.
 I personally have a notepad I paste it into.
 We will modify this string and this makes it easier
-	 * replace the <password> with your password
+   * replace the `<password>` with your password
-	 * give your database a name in the <dbname> section
+   * give your database a name in the `<dbname>` section

 ![](/img/devopsimages/MongoAtlas/Mongo1.png)
 ![](/img/devopsimages/MongoAtlas/Mongo2.png)